Senior DevOps Engineer - UK-029

 Requirements

-A sound understanding of security principles and best practices is essential.
-You should be proactive, detail-oriented and comfortable working with a high degree of independence.
-Strong communication skills are key, as you’ll often bridge the gap between engineering and infrastructure.
-Prior experience in quantum computing isn’t required.
+A sound understanding of security principles and best practices is essential, particularly around credential management, observability, and compliance.
+You should be proactive and detail-oriented with strong communication skills, as you'll often bridge the gap between software engineering, IT infrastructure, and research teams.

 Benefits